cometchat-pro-tutorials/desktop-chat-nw/README.md

 6. Run the app via: `npm run launch` or `yarn launch`
 7. Once the app loads the login screen use one of the test users: superhero1, superhero2, superhero3, superhero4 or superhero5 to login

-Note: when doing multiple tests make sure your local storage is empty or you will be logged as the user (e.g. superhero3)
+Note: when doing multiple tests, make sure your local storage is empty or you will be logged as the user whose details are already recorded there, for example "superhero3".

 Questions about running the demo?
 [Open an issue](https://github.com/mihailgaberov/desktop-chat-nw/issues).
 We're here to help ✌️